Alexander D'Amour

 Consulting

-I field many applied statistical problems from industry in an active Data Science consulting practice.
-I am a founding partner of Damyata, LLC, a consultancy that I founded with two tech industry veterans.
-Our mission is to establish best practices in Data Science by delivering state-of-the art data-driven systems to our clients.
-A core part of our mission is to foster academic-industry research partnerships.
+In a previous life, I fielded many applied statistical problems from industry in a Data Science consulting practice.
+I was a founding partner of Damyata, LLC, a consultancy that I founded with two tech industry veterans.
+Our mission was to establish best practices in Data Science by delivering state-of-the art data-driven systems to our clients.
+A core part of our mission was to foster academic-industry research partnerships.